 North Herts Behavioural Support Service

-Educational Psychology
+Educational Psychology advice

-Woolgrove outreach service (for moderate learning difficulties)
+Woolgrove Outreach Service (for moderate learning difficulties)

 Parental consent will always be sought prior to any referral made by the school.
 Once a service is accessed, we aim to work in partnership with relevant professionals.